augheri-dot/countries-etl-project/README.md

 # Countries ETL Project
 Mini end-to-end data engineering project using Python, REST API, PostgreSQL, and Streamlit Cloud.

-## Deskripsi
+## Description
-Project ini adalah mini ETL pipeline untuk mengambil data negara dan ibu kota dari API RestCountries, mentransformasi data, lalu menyimpannya ke Supabase PostgreSQL.
-Data kemudian divisualisasikan melalui dashboard Streamlit.
+This project is a mini ETL pipeline that extracts country and capital city data from the RestCountries API, transforms the data, and loads it into a Supabase PostgreSQL database.
+The processed data is then visualized through an interactive Streamlit dashboard.

 ---